How to Connect Claude with GoHighLevel MCP in 2026

 How do I connect Claude to GoHighLevel?

-Three steps: (1) Create a Private Integration Token in GHL at Settings → Private Integrations.
-(2) Get your Location ID from Settings → Business Profile.
-(3) Add the MCP server configuration to Claude Desktop’s config file (or use the Claude Code command) with your PIT and Location ID.
+Create a Private Integration Token at Settings → Private Integrations, get your Location ID from Settings → Business Profile, and add the MCP endpoint https://services.leadconnectorhq.com/mcp/ to Claude Desktop’s config file or via the claude mcp add command in Claude Code.
 Total setup time: 10 to 15 minutes.
-The MCP endpoint is https://services.leadconnectorhq.com/mcp/.

 Is the Claude GHL MCP integration free?

 Yes.
-HighLevel’s official MCP server is free with any GHL subscription.
-Claude Desktop is free, Claude Pro is $20/month for higher usage limits.
-The MCP connection itself has no separate cost — you pay for your GHL plan and your Claude plan separately.
+The official MCP server is included with any GHL subscription.
+You pay for your GHL plan and your Claude plan separately.
 No middleware fees.

 Is Claude with GHL secure?

 Yes, when configured correctly.
-Access is scoped via Private Integration Tokens (PITs) which you control.
-All traffic uses HTTPS.
-To stay secure: use minimum scopes (only what you need), rotate PITs every 90 days, store tokens in environment variables (not hardcoded), use separate tokens per client account, and test bulk operations in a sandbox first.
-Never share or expose your PIT.
+Access is scoped via Private Integration Tokens over HTTPS.
+Use minimum scopes, rotate tokens every 90 days, keep one token per client account, and test bulk operations in a sandbox first.

 Do I need Claude Pro to use MCP with GHL?

 No, but it helps.
-Claude Desktop’s free tier works for testing and light use.
-For regular agency or business use, Claude Pro ($20/month) provides higher usage limits, more requests per day, and access to the most capable Claude model.
-Claude Code (used in terminals) has separate pricing based on usage.
+The free tier works for testing.
+For regular business use, Claude Pro ($20/month) gives higher limits and the most capable models.

 Can I connect multiple GHL sub-accounts to Claude?